Bri-igbt/resume-analyzer/README.md

 This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
 You can use whatever CSS framework you prefer.

+### Tailwind CSS IntelliSense

+This project has been configured to work with the [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) extension for VS Code.
+This extension provides:

+- Autocomplete for Tailwind CSS classes
+- Syntax highlighting for Tailwind CSS classes
+- Linting for Tailwind CSS classes
+- Hover previews for Tailwind CSS classes

+To use Tailwind CSS IntelliSense:

+1. Install the [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) extension in VS Code
+2. Restart VS Code
+3. Open a file with Tailwind CSS classes (e.g., any .tsx file in the app directory)
+4. Start typing a Tailwind CSS class name in a `className` attribute to see autocomplete suggestions

+The project includes the following configuration files for Tailwind CSS IntelliSense:

+- `tailwind.config.js` - Configuration for Tailwind CSS
+- `.vscode/settings.json` - VS Code settings for Tailwind CSS IntelliSense
+- `types/tailwind.d.ts` - TypeScript type definitions for Tailwind CSS

 ---

 Built with ❤️ using React Router.